It feels like there’s a new scooter company every day. Bird, Lime, Skip, Scoot, Voi, Tier, Wind, Leo, Gruv, just to name a few.

 This article covers how a scooter company gets started: from picking a short name to buying general liability insurance.
 With this article, you’ll have all of the information you need to start a scooter company.

 We are building the software, hardware, and support tools you need to start and run a scooter company.
-So if you like this article, get in touch.

 In the spring of 2018, I took my first ride on an electric scooter.
 I quickly saw how they could change cities for the better by providing a fun, cheap, and convenient way of getting around.